1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vavilov.md

 [^6]:“After Vavilov, his closest collaborators and friends were also arrested and later perished in prison”  (Medvedev and Lerner, p.
 70)

 [^7]:“Vavilov.
-He was found guilty on a number of points of Article 58: Belonging to a rightist conspiracy; spying for England; leadership of the Labor Peasant Party; sabotage in agriculture; links with white emigres; etc.”
-(Medvedev and Lerner, p.
+He was found guilty on a number of points of Article 58: Belonging to a rightist conspiracy; spying for England; leadership of the Labor Peasant Party; sabotage in agriculture; links with white emigres; etc.” (Medvedev and Lerner, p.
 72)

 [^8]:“At the end of 1942, Vavilov, who had mysteriously “disappeared” from the world science scene, was elected a foreign member of the Royal Society of London.”
 (Medvedev and Lerner, p.
 74)

 [^9]:“Vavilov file was urgently recalled for study.
 But it was too late.
 Life was slowly ebbing from a body exhausted by malnutrition”  (Medvedev and Lerner, p.
 74)

+[^10]:(Medvedev and Lerner, p.
+19) The procumation was unrealistic and served to help the attack against vevlo
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTY4NDkxODM5NywtMjA4ODc0NjYxMl19
 -->